 region= a "global".

 globalis the default region when a Cloud Dataproc cluster is created.
-This is a special multi-region namespace that is capable of deploying instances into all Google Compute zones globally when a Cloud Dataproc cluster is created.
-If you created your cluster (see API Explorer—Create a cluster) in a different region, replace "global" with the name of your cluster's region.
+This is a special multi-region namespace that is capable of deploying instances into all Compute Engine globally when a Cloud Dataproc cluster is created.
+If you created your cluster (see APIs Explorer—Create a cluster) in a different region, replace "global" with the name of your cluster's region.

 - Request body